-(3) A police officer may require a person committing an offence under this section to give his or her name and address, and if such person fails to do so, he or she commits an offence.
+(3) A police officer may require a person committing an offence under this section to give his or her name and address.
+If the person fails to do so, he or she commits an offence.
+Penalty: A fine of £500 or imprisonment for 3 months, or both.